On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: PMU data correction algorithm

-where $\rbf^{(\gamma),[itr]}$ denotes the sub-vector of $\rbf^{[itr]}$ corresponding to Zone $\gamma$.
-Therefore the computations in Steps 5 and 6 of the algorithm are reduced to single-zone updates.
+Moreover, according to~\eqref{eq: residue minimization_5}, the only change in projection residue vector happens in the entries corresponding to zone $\gamma^*$.
+Therefore, in Step 2 of the algorithm, we can simply update the normalized residue magnitudes $\Tilde{r}_i$ for the PMUs $i$ that belong in Zone $\gamma^*$.
+Hence the computations in Steps 2, 5 and 6 of the algorithm are reduced to single-zone updates.
 This significantly reduces the computational complexity of the algorithm and makes it scalable.